 Ruth Jackson Ravenscroft hails from Bury in Greater Manchester.
 She studied Theology and Religious Studies as an undergraduate here at Sidney Sussex, before moving to Corpus Christi College Cambridge for her doctoral research.
 In 2015, she took up a postdoctoral research fellowship at CRASSH, on the ERC-funded project ‘Bible and Antiquity in Nineteenth-Century Culture’.
-(You can read Ruth's reflections on the CRASSH website).
-In the 2019-20 academic year, she is the external Director of Studies for Theology, Religion and Philosophy of Religion at Corpus Christi College, and she will be running an MPhil module on Christian Theology and Gender for the Faculty of Divinity.
+(You can read Ruth's reflections on the project here).
+And in 2017, Ruth returned to Sidney as a Research Fellow in Theology and Philosophy of Religion.

 Ruth’s research sits at the intersection of theology, philosophy, literature, and intellectual history, and has focussed on late eighteenth and early nineteenth-century thought in particular.
 Her first academic monograph, The Veiled God: Friedrich Schleiermacher's Theology of Finitude reappraises the early work of the German theologian and philosopher, Friedrich Schleiermacher (1768-1834).
 It was published in 2019 and you can preview it on Google books.
-Her research interests include hermeneutics, religious language, gender and epistemology.

 The Veiled God : Friedrich Schleiermacher's Theology of Finitude (Leiden: Brill, May 2019)